 The calligraphy by He Jialiang (何家良) for Union Book’s 70th anniversary.
 The calligraphy appears in the commemorative book.
 Courtesy of Union Book.

 Support from the United States

-The Union Press in Hong Kong received funding from the Asia Foundation, making it part of the United States’ anti-communist efforts.
+The Union Press in Hong Kong received funding from the Asia Foundation (a non-profit international development organisation committed to improving lives across a dynamic and developing Asia-Pacific), making it part of the United States’ anti-communist efforts.
 However, because it was a bookstore that stocked literary books, many academics referred to the store as a “third force” that was not heavily influenced by politics.

 The fact that the bookstore accepted financial support from the US for publications like Chinese Student Weekly made it a target of criticism though.
 From her interviews, Zhong learned that while many youths purchased books from Union Book out of necessity, they personally preferred to visit the local left-wing bookstores.
 “Some of the older interviewees told me that they would try to steer clear of Union Book because ‘progressive students’ at the time saw a visit to Union Book as something disgraceful.”

 Zhong believes that Cold War sensitivities could be a reason why Union Book did not retain many documents from that period compared to other local bookstores.
 In addition, most people who were involved chose to avoid talking about these issues, which made Zhong’s work even more challenging.

 However, she does not feel that Union Book was too political, which she attributed to the fact that the people in charge of the bookstore were more akin to scholars than warriors.
 This group of intellectuals included Chow Li Liang, whom many interviewees described as a refined gentleman.
 Margaret Ma, the current managing director at Union Book who had worked with Chow, described him as a businessman with Confucian values.